m3au/meows/models/global-catalog.md

 # Global Catalog Model

 The Global Catalog model implements the shared, community-maintained collection of commands available to all users.
-It contains verified, popular commands that can be imported to a user's personal catalog.
+It contains verified, popular commands that can be imported to a user's personal inventory.

 ## Schema